playcanvas/developer.playcanvas.com/content/en/user-manual/version-control/checkpoints.md

 **Note, deleted checkpoints cannot be recovered.**

-To hard reset, open the panel, find the checkpoint that you'd like to reset to to and choose "Hard reset" from the checkpoint's drop down menu.
+To hard reset, open the panel, find the checkpoint that you'd like to reset to and choose "Hard reset" from the checkpoint's drop down menu.

 ![][hard-reset]